prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 Reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array.

 Arrays are containers for many values.
-Arrays are like ordered lists.
+Arrays use square brackets on the extremities.
+Arrays are like ordered lists, with commas separating each value.
 Arrays can contain zero or more values.
-Arrays can contain elements of any type, but as a best practice, array elements should share a datatype and structure.

 Here are some example arrays: